alilloig/cadence-scratchpad/README.md

 - Metadata is stored on chain
 - Users do not see metadata at purchase
-- Creator can choose when to reveal
+- Creator can choose when to reveal an individual NFT's metadata
 - Creator does not need access to user's account or collection
-- User does not need to take any action
+- User does not need to take any action (i.e no transaction required)
 - No centralized backend required

 ## Claimable NFTs